Getting a new customer costs 5-7x more than keeping an existing one.

 Most loyalty programs reward spend.
 Smart programs reward visits.

-There's a psychological difference.
-When a customer earns a stamp for showing up — not for spending more — they associate the reward with the act of returning, not with how much they spent.
+There is a psychological difference.
+When a customer earns a stamp for showing up (not for spending more), they associate the reward with the act of returning, not with how much they spent.
 This builds a visit habit rather than a spending calculation.

 Visit-based programs consistently outperform pure points programs on 90-day retention for restaurants with a regular lunch or dinner crowd.